 And while SMS isn’t regularly used by brands to manage their loyalty and rewards programs, it should be.
 The channel for distributing messages is important, but so is the content of the message.
 Customers want personalization, not the same offer as everyone else.

-Retailers looking to increase online sales should use SMS to send customers a “thank you” message when they make a purchase, let them know when an item they’ve searched is back in stock, or give them offers on previously purchased products to increase loyalty and make customers feel special.
+Retailers looking to boost sales online should use SMS to send customers a “thank you” message when they make a purchase, let them know when an item they’ve searched is back in stock, or give them offers on previously purchased products to increase loyalty and make customers feel special.

 Increase customer retention with delivery notifications